tapis-project/authenticator/README.md

 from the base URL.
 When running locally during development, the base URL is always "localhost", so the application defaults to using the "dev" tenant in that case.

-In order to use a different tentant when running the Authenticator locally, use the tenant selector page,
+In order to use a different tenant when running the Authenticator locally, use the tenant selector page,
 ```
 Navigate to http://localhost:5000/v3/oauth2/tenant to select a different tenant.